martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 ## Security Section
 In this section you can customize a secure connection using SSL and a certificate.

+### Form protection
+State-changing actions in the web interface are protected by form tokens.
+If a page is open for a long time or the browser session expires, submit the action again from a freshly loaded page.

 ### Use HTTPS access
 If we have configured the OSPy server for enhanced security of SSL data transmission, select the "Use HTTPS" checkbox.
 If the "Use HTTPS" option is checked and the server is not set up correctly, OSPy will run as an http server without security.